2023 Solar Incentives Guide for Homewood, IL - Tax Credits & Rebates

 Next Steps for Installing Solar in Homewood

-Nationwide solar energy use has gone up significantly in the last 15 years, in part due to the growth in the number of solar incentives.
-You may get these incentives from your local utility company, the Illinois government or the federal government.
-We suggest talking to your local Homewood solar installation expert to learn more about these incentives and to make sure that you're getting the most money possible for your solar system.
+Nationwide solar energy use has significantly increased in the last 15 years, in part thanks to the proliferation of solar incentives.
+You can obtain these incentives from your local utility company, the Illinois government or the federal government.
+We suggest talking to your local Homewood solar installation expert to learn more about these incentives and to make sure that you're getting the largest number possible for your solar panels.

 EcoWatch's Homewood, IL Solar Incentives FAQs

 Yes, you can claim both rebates and tax credits towards the cost of your solar panels.
-Depending on which incentives you are eligible for, they may apply in a different order.
-Be sure to speak with your solar installer or a local tax professional to confirm that you are claiming incentives correctly and that you're getting the most money you can.
+Depending on precisely which incentives you are claiming, they may apply in a different order.
+Make sure that you speak with your solar installer or a local tax professional to confirm that you are claiming incentives correctly and that you're getting the most money you can.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.